cscart/docs/en/user_guide/addons/direct_customer_to_vendor_payments/index.rst

   .. note::

-      If a vendor's administrator doesn't see the **Administration → Payment methods** menu, it could be because the administrator belongs to a :doc:`vendor user group </user_guide/users/vendors/vendor_group>` without the *View payments* and *Manage payments* privileges.
-To solve the problem, grant those privileges to the user group.
+      If a vendor's administrator can't create a payment method, it could be because the administrator belongs to a :doc:`vendor user group </user_guide/users/vendors/vendor_group>` without the necessary privileges.
+To solve the problem, grant full access to payment methods for the user group.

   .. image:: img/vendor_payment_methods.png
       :align: center